jasonbayton/11ty/_src/blog/2023/05/product-files-alternate-formfactors-and-power-solutions.md

  title: "Product files: Alternative form factors and power solutions"
  status: publish
  author: 'Jason Bayton'
  excerpt: "My second in a series of articles that offer a glimpse of what I do day to day.
-This time bringing the first ever EDLA-certified ePOS to market"
+This time bringing the first ever EDLA-certified ePOS to market."
  type: post
  tags:
      - Enterprise